On Photography: David duChemin, 1971-present

-“Knowing failure is part of our process, and leads to new ideas, stronger work, and more honest questions, liberates us to peer, a little less frightened, into the unknown.” – David DuChemin
+“Knowing failure is part of our process, and leads to new ideas, stronger work, and more honest questions, liberates us to peer, a little less frightened, into the unknown.” – David duChemin

 David duChemin photographs the souls of his subjects.
 Home, when he’s there is Vancouver, Canada.
 Most of the time he’s on a photographic adventure in one of the seven continents on the planet.
 He has visited and photographed in all of them.